alejomaar/computer_vision/filtering_in_frecuency/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will provide you with a working copy of the project on your local machine.
+There are 2 examples of applying frequency filters showing the original image and the filtered image (The classic way).
+There is an additional example that shows frequency filtering in animated form (`in dashboard.py file`), this is great if you want to understand how different cutoff frequency values affect the filtered image.

 ### Installing <a name="installing"></a>